 Different methods are used to trace the kené, one of them is with natural dyes that are applied with wood chips or brushes.
-This method is the one that is usually used to decorate surfaces, be it cloth, ceramic or wood, and even on leather.
-Embroideries or wood carvings or fresh ceramics are made, we also work on large looms and can make necklaces, crowns and bracelets using beads of different colours.
+This method is usually used to decorate fabrics, ceramics, wood, leather, weapons, and even the human body.
+Kené can also be reflected on embroideries and large looms, wood carvings, hand-made ceramics, as well as crowns, necklaces, and bracelets made of multicolored beads.

-Women begin to prepare themselves as girls in the Shipibo art of kené, for this they spend many hours with their female relatives observing the work they perform, and they are also ritually prepared to acquire the gift of visualization.
-The ritual consists of the application of piripiri in their eyes and in the navel, a grass-like grass, which can easily go unnoticed.
-It is considered that the ritual not only contributes to the visualization, but also to improve the dexterity in the layout of the designs.
-It should be noted that women do not use elements to trace or measure designs, they do not make any type of sketch or previous model.
-They simply place themselves in front of the object and begin to capture kenés, whether it is painting, embroidering or sculpting, as they imagine it at the moment.
+Women begin to prepare themselves as young girls in the Shipibo art of kené, for this, they spend many hours with their female relatives observing the work they perform.
+They are also ritually prepared to acquire the gift of visualization.
+The ritual consists of the application of Piri Piri (tropical sedge that grows along the Amazon river) drops in their eyes and in the navel.
+It is considered that the ritual not only contributes to enhancing visualization skills but also improves dexterity in the layout of the designs.
+It should be noted that women do not use any tools to trace or measure the designs they make, they do not make any type of sketch or previous “draft”, so to say.
+They simply place themselves in front of the object and begin to create kené – whether it is painting, embroidering, or sculpting – as they imagine it at the moment.
 In recent times, more and more men are seen specializing in the art of kené.